 Chi Nei Tsang & The Ancient Belly "Magic" for Our 21st Century Life

 An editorial note before we begin: I want to describe what I mean by the word magic.
-With no room for illusion, tricks or slight of hand here, this magic I’m writing about is what gives the spark to life itself.
+Putting aside visions, tricks, or dexterity, this spell that I’m going to cast adds extra sparkle to life.

 This magic is synergy.